Loading

 State Farmers Market

-It's simple - come with money, leave with local goodies.
+It's a simple process - come with money, leave with local goodies.

 Village District

-An absolute icon of Raleigh's dining, strolling, and shopping scene since 1949.
+An absolute icon of Raleigh's dining, shopping, and strolling scene since 1949.
 And home for Jordan and Jamie since 2020.

 Raleigh Iron Works

-A newcomer to the dining and shopping scene here.
-There actually isn't a single place here we wouldn't recommend going into.
+A newcomer to the dining and shopping scene.
+There actually isn't a single place here we wouldn't recommend you go to.

 Dorthea Dix Park